hasclass/core-lib/README.md

     R.String
     R.Array

-`R` additionaly includes R.Kernel, so methods defined there can be used with R.
+`R` additionally includes R.Kernel, so methods defined there can be used with R.

     R.puts('hello world')